jonjohnsontc/fictional-guacamole/IMPROVEMENTS.md

 Operating against the 1m row sample file, it came with a `real` time of 50.984s.
 I have it running against the billion row file, as I figured memory mapping a smaller file might come with some overhead that is more manageable with larger files, but performance is so bad I'm considering just stopping it.

 I did stop it at 28m15s without any result

+**EDIT** After doing some google searching, it turns out that sscanf will scan the entire string before it adds the values to the variables it's been given, which explains why it had been running so slow.

 ### Initial Thoughts